SAP/luigi/docs/web-component.md

 }
 ```

-As shown in the example, you can use a LuigiClient instance inside your Web Component class.
+As you could notice from previous example, you can use a LuigiClient instance inside your  web component class.
-It is really important to note that this LuigiClient instance is different from the one than you can find in our [Client library](https://docs.luigi-project.io/docs/luigi-client-setup).
+It is really important to notice, that this LuigiClient instance is different from the one than you can find in [client library](https://docs.luigi-project.io/docs/luigi-client-setup).

-Normal micro frontends are embedded inside iframe: Luigi offers a library to allow the frontend to communicate with Luigi Core.
+Normal micro frontends are embedded inside iFrame: Luigi offers a library to allow the frontend to communicate with Luigi Core.
-In a Web Component the situation is quite different: they are not encapsulated into an iframe, they are just loaded inside a shadow element.
-When Luigi Core loads a Web Component, it injects a LuigiClient instance.
+In Web Component the situation is quite different: they are not encapsulated into an iframe, they are just loaded inside a shadow element;
+when Luigi Core loads a Web Component, it injects a LuigiClient instance.

 ### Luigi Client for Web Components